-Companies and contracting partners who fail an audit have to demonstrate improvements and/or remedies within an aareed period.
+Companies and contracting partners who fail an audit have to demonstrate improvements and/or remedies within an agreed period.
 And such companies do of course receive Hermes support in the process.
-If deficiencies are not remedied in the medium to long-term, we terminate our business relations - this was something we had to do four times in total in 2013 and 2014.
+If ermes etShor cess.
+If subcontractors fail to hand over the documents we require, the general contracdeficiencies are not remedied in the medium to long-term, we terminate our business relations - this was something we had to do four times in total in 2013 and 2014.